Portal (video game): Gameplay

-In Portal, the player controls the protagonist, Chell, from a first-person perspective as she is challenged to navigate through a series of test chambers using the Aperture Science Handheld Portal Device, or portal gun, under the watchful supervision of the artificial intelligence GLaDOS.
+In Portal, the player controls the protagonist, Chell, from a first-person perspective as she is challenged to navigate through a series of test chambers using the Aperture Science Handheld Portal Device, or portal gun, under the supervision of the artificial intelligence GLaDOS.
 The portal gun can create two distinct portal ends, orange and blue.
 The portals create a visual and physical connection between two different locations in three-dimensional space.
 Neither end is specifically an entrance or exit; all objects that travel through one portal will exit through the other.
 An important aspect of the game's physics is momentum redirection and conservation.
 As moving objects pass through portals, they come through the exit portal at the same direction that the exit portal is facing and with the same speed with which they passed through the entrance portal.
 For example, a common maneuver is to place a portal some distance below the player on the floor, jump down through it, gaining speed in freefall, and emerge through the other portal on a wall, flying over a gap or another obstacle.
-This process of gaining speed and then redirecting that speed towards another area of a puzzle allows the player to launch objects or Chell over great distances, both vertically and horizontally, referred to as 'flinging' by Valve.
+This process of gaining speed and then redirecting that speed towards another area of a puzzle allows the player to launch objects or Chell over great distances both vertically and horizontally.
+This is referred to as 'flinging' by Valve.
 As GLaDOS puts it, "In layman's terms: speedy thing goes in, speedy thing comes out."
 If portal ends are not on parallel planes, the character passing through is reoriented to be upright with respect to gravity after leaving a portal end.